 When scouring the internet for the best affordable exercise bikes, it became clear that the DeskCycle dominates the competition in the under-desk market.
-This brand specializes in compact exercise equipment that can be used just about anywhere, including under your desk at home or work.
+This brand specializes in compact exercise equipment, including some of our favorite dumbbells.
 We tested the DeskCycle against a diverse field that included several different styles of exercise bikes and came away surprised and even a little impressed by this unique and interesting model.

 The exercise quality of the DeskCycle is unique compared to the other models we tested due to its "under-desk" style and intended use.
 This bike was made to give people sitting at their desks a convenient way to get the blood flowing, burn a few extra calories, and improve their cardiovascular fitness while working.
 Its lightweight and small size also make it easy to move around and use anywhere you like, reading a book or watching TV so that you can make the most of your time.
 That said, it does have some limitations when compared to full-size upright or recumbent models, and we found it best for light to moderate intensity levels of exercise.
 It was far from a gym-quality workout, but excellent for an under-desk exerciser.